fabi8bit/ultimate_battleship/README.md

 ## How to play

 At the launch of the program, the user will find a welcome page.
 There will be a prompt to see game instructions.
-The user will have to choose yes or no. If the user enters y to choose yes, instructions will pop up.
+The user will have to choose "yes" or "no".
+If the user enters "y" to choose yes, instructions will pop up.
 To proceed to the game user must press enter.
-If the user choses no the game will be launched.
+If the user choses "no" the game will be launched.
 Now the user will be able to enter the player name, choose the size of the battlefield grid, and the size of the fleet.
 The grid is composed by a sequence of "°" symbols, and the user's ships are indicated by an "@" symbol.
 Of course the computer board is presented as an empty grid.
 A missed shot will be marked on the board with the "X" symbol on the corresponding coordinate, while a hit will be displayed as "*" symbol.
 The user will input the coordinates for their shots, while the coordinates for the computer are generated randomly.
 The winner is the one who sinks the opponent ships first.